tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LP-02-ROC-AUC.md

 Open the lesson slides and navigate to the "Introducing ROC Curve and AUC" section and highlight the following:

-* ROC stands for "Receiver Operating Characteristic".
+* ROC stands for "Receiver Operating Characteristic."

 * The ROC curve shows the performance of a classification model as its discrimination threshold is varied.